Rob Ortt: Positions

-In 2010, Republican Asm.
-Robert Castelli first proposed joining the Nurse Licensure Compact (NLC).
-Sen. Ortt has consistently and repeatedly introduced bills to join the compact, and the Democratic-led committees have consistently withheld them without a vote.
-Opposition from unions like the New York State Nurses Association and National Nurses United argue that joining the compact would lower state licensing standards, undermine union protections, and fail to address the root causes of the nurse staffing crisis such as wages, working conditions, and enforcement of staffing laws.
-Democratic Gov. Hochul's Commissioner of Health McDonald testified in support of joining the compact in 2023.
-Democratic Gov. Kathy Hochul's fiscal year 2025 and 2026 budget proposals to join the compact were rejected by the Legislature.

 Corruption charges

 On March 22, 2017, Ortt, along with his predecessor George Maziarz, was indicted by a grand jury on corruption charges.
 Ortt was charged with three counts of offering a false instrument for filing; he pleaded not guilty.
 Prosecutors alleged that Republican officials had approached Ortt about running for mayor of North Tonawanda in 2009.
 However, taking that position would have reportedly involved a $5,000 pay cut for Ortt.
 According to prosecutors, Synor Marketing, a public relations firm, created a no-show job for Ortt's wife, Meghan; the Niagara County Republican Committee allegedly paid $21,500 to Synor that was to be paid to Meghan Ortt.